Connect with Us

-Reid provides outsourced general counsel for day-to-day business legal matters and handles entity formation, business ownership transfers, and business owner retirement planning.
-Reid also serves the personal legal needs of business owners and families, including will and trust plans that include all the legal documents that parents need to properly protect minor children.
+Reid provides outsourced general counsel for day-to-day business legal matters and handles entity formations, ownership transfers, and succession planning.
+He also serves the personal legal needs of area individuals and families by creating will and trust plans that include all the documents that parents need to properly protect their children, pets, and property.

 Corporate Counsel for Business Owners